 Multiple Sclerosis - Adult

-- Primary progressive MS —Symptoms gradually worsen after symptoms first appear.
+- Primary progressive MS —Symptoms gradually worsen after they first appear.
 Relapses and remissions usually do not occur.

-- Secondary progressive MS —After years of relapses and remissions, symptoms suddenly begin to progressively worsen.
+- Secondary progressive MS —Symptoms occur in relapses and remissions for years.
+Then symptoms suddenly begin to worsen.

 - Viral or other infection